Want to help out?

 Mary Molepske

-GRILL MASTER & VOLUNTEER REPAIRER design engineering & furniture fixes
+REPAIR COACH design engineering & furniture fixes

 With a background in design engineering, Mary is the go-to for big, complicated repairs: furniture, moving parts, and everything in between.
 In the group, she’s the kind of person who keeps everything running smoothly and is also a master at the BBQ grill.
 As one of the founders of Repair Café Brooklyn, she brings not just expertise but joy and warmth, making working alongside her an absolute pleasure.